Inertial Particles in Superfluid Turbulence: Coflow and Counterflow: Model and Numerical Simulations

 \section{Model and Numerical Simulations}

-We use the 3D HVBK coarse-grained model; this has limitations~\cite{Roche2009} at length scales smaller than the inter-vortex separation, for it does not include the quantum nature of vortices.
-It comprises the Navier-Stokes equation (for the normal fluid) coupled with the Euler equation (for the superfluid) via the mutual friction between the normal fluid and quantized superfluid vortices.
 We use the simplified form of the 3D HVBK equations~\cite{Roche2009}.
-In addition to the kinematic viscosity $\nu_{\rm n}$ of the normal fluid, we include Vinen's effective viscosity~\cite{vinen2002quantum} $\nu_{\rm s}$ in the superfluid component to mimic the dissipation because of (a) vortex reconnections and (b) interactions between superfluid vortices and the normal fluid~\cite{2007bottleneck}; the small viscosity $\nu_{s}$ for the superfluid component also controls possible numerical instabilities.
-The equations for this simplified, incompressible 3D HVBK model are (we use the form suggested in Ref.~\cite{Uns}:
+In addition to the kinematic viscosity $\nu_{\rm n}$ of the normal fluid, we include Vinen's effective viscosity~\cite{vinen2002quantum} $\nu_{\rm s}$ in the superfluid component to mimic the dissipation because of (a) vortex reconnections and (b) interactions between superfluid vortices and the normal fluid~\cite{2007bottleneck}; The equations for this simplified, incompressible 3D HVBK model (we use the form suggested in Ref.~\cite{Uns}) for fluctuations ${\bf u}_n$ and ${\bf u}_s$ with zero mean are: